Grants and Federal Work-Study

 The TEACH Grant program will provide up to $4,000 a year in grant aid to undergraduate and graduate students.
 Students must file a FAFSA to be considered.
 Eligible undergraduate and post-baccalaureate students may not receive more than $16,000, and graduate students may receive no more than $8,000 in total TEACH Grants.
 In exchange for TEACH Grant aid, students must agree to serve as a full-time teacher at specified schools and teach in a specified field for four academic years within eight years after completing the college course.
 TEACH Grant recipients that do not fulfill their teaching obligations must repay the grant as if it was an unsubsidized Direct Loan with interest accruing from the first disbursement of the TEACH Grant.
 Students must maintain a 3.25 cumulative GPA to continue receiving this grant.
 View more information on TEACH Grants.

-If you are interested in applying for student employment, check out the available job listings.
+If you are interested in applying for student employment, check out Handshake for available job listings and follow these steps: